 Make sure you have copies of your three credit reports on hand so you can give them the exact details.
 Chances are, they’ll identify items that are easy to remove and set you up with a case facilitator.

-When you choose a reputable company like Lexington Law, you’ll work directly with a qualified paralegal who actually does the majority of your casework.
+When you choose a reputable credit repair service like Lexington Law, you’ll work directly with a qualified paralegal who actually does the majority of your casework.

 There are a lot of perks that come along with hiring a professional credit repair company.
 A huge one is that they get the job done quickly, which can be particularly helpful if you’re repairing your credit in preparation for a major loan application like a house or car.